rocicorp/diff-server/README2.md

 in almost all cases, do not need to think about the fact that nodes are disconnected.
 They simply use the database as if it was a local database and synchronization happens behind the scenes.
 * **Standard Data Model**: The replicant data model is a simple document database.
-From an API perspective, it's very similar to FireStore, Mongo, Couchbase, etc. You can build arbitrarily complex datamodels that maintain their correctness guarantees.
+From an API perspective, it's very similar to FireStore, Mongo, Couchbase, Fauna, etc. You don't need to learn anything new, and can build arbitrarily complex data structures on this primitive that are still conflict-free.
 You don't need a special `Counter` datatype to model a counter.
-You just use plain arithmetic.
+You just use arithmetic.
 * **Open**: Replicant has extremely minimal requirements on the server-side.
 It can work with any existing server-side stack.